 In 2018 we installed gobos in the Central City to project lighted art and design onto footpaths, creating a creative, light trail around the city at night.

-From the Arts Centre to High Street, take a walk around the city and see which ones you can find - view our handy map to get started.
+From the Arts Centre to the High Street, take a walk around the city and see which ones you can find - view our handy map to get started.

 In 2019 we sought proposals for fun, eye-catching and innovative displays from lighting specialists.
 The competition sought to showcase local industry talent and encourage wider participation in shaping city spaces.